|

 felt the grind and lost enthusiasm for the work.
 Hopefully, in the

+future, there were be a way to automate the memorial board section.
 I feel like the RHS site, in its current state, is akin to a pile of

 old National Geographic Magazine sitting next to the toilet at an